lomackie/tlpi/README.md

 # The Linux Programming Interface Exercises

-Completed on a Macbook Pro in a Ubuntu docker image, so not all exercises are possible due to hardware incompatibilities.
+Completed on a Macbook Pro, so not all exercises are possible due to incompatibilities.